Kamalanka: As Sambuka

 In addition to the 13th century Preah Khan inscription (K.908), "Sambuka" is also mentioned in the inscription on the base of the standing Dvaravati Buddha statue found at Wat Phra Sri Ratana Mahathat in Lopburi (K.577), dated to around the 8th–9th century.
 The text was inscribed in Sanskrit with Pallava script and says Arushva, the chief of the people of Tangura (ตังคุระ) and the son of the king of Sambuka, created this Buddha image.
+The formula presupposes a reigning house at Sambuka in that period and a practice of placing its sons in authority over outlying communities, the image itself having been found at Lopburi rather than at the centre; none of the rulers listed below has been identified with the king the inscription leaves unnamed.
+(Note: Registered as LB 5.
+The image, of grey sandstone and 1.6 m high with its base, was recovered on 28 June 1924 by Luang Boribal Buribhand from a low mound at the north-eastern corner of the perimeter wall of the temple, and is now in the Somdet Phra Narai National Museum.
+The donor's name is also transliterated Ārjava, and is given the title nāyaka.)
 In the Bhavavarman II Inscription (K.1150), also known as the Inscription of Wat Kud Tae, found in Sa Kaeo province, dating 6th century, the text which is also in Sanskrit with Pallava script, described the relation between one of Dvaravati polities with Chenla to the east, says that during the Chenla's northwest expansion, the minister who was the deputy governor of Shrestapura engaged in the wars against "Sambuka".
 In contrast, Chenla instead established royal intermarriage with the other two polities in the far eastern region, Zhū Jiāng and Cān Bàn; they then waged wars against Tou Yuan who later became a vassal of Dvaravati in 647.
 According to certain local legends, a princess from Nakhon Pathom married the monarch of Chenla's Isanapura.
 As cited in the Northern Chronicle, Takkasila (Nakhon Pathom) prince then established Lavapura of Lavo on the eastern plain, a year after Dvaravati won over Tou Yuan.